raganwald-deprecated/homoiconic/2011/11/COMEFROM.md

 He had long ago accepted that the rest of the world was not about to change to do things the "right way," but he likewise refused to submit to fashion, no matter what the costs to his reputation or career.
 So he bounced from job to job, constantly being let go for "lack of fit with the team," until he wound up at ThinkWare, a contracting firm.
 The partners at ThinkWare specialized in finding ways for square pegs to write software that fit in round holes, and they carefully walled Williams off so that he could write software his own way with very little interference from anyone else.

-Williams development had a style that ThinkWare described as "unorthodox, but effective."
+Williams had a style that ThinkWare described as "unorthodox, but effective."

 **I'll take you, darling.
 And you.
 And you.
 And.
 You.**